carlacz/MBRT/OpenSesame-local/README.md

 This experiment uses external `.xlsx` files to manage text and translations.
 This makes adding new languages relatively easy, but strict formatting rules apply.

 **How it works:** Within the experiment, either a default language can be configured (see [changing defaults](#Changing-the-Defaults)), or participants can select their preferred language at the start, otherwise, the default “English” is applied).
-The experiment uses the corresponding _ISO_code_ (e.g., "EN", "DE") to retrieve the corresponding text from columns in the external `.xlsx` files (e.g., `Instructions.xlsx`, `Block_messages.xlsx`).
+The experiment uses the corresponding _ISO_code_ (e.g., "EN", "DE", "ES", "FR") to retrieve the corresponding text from columns in the external `.xlsx` files (e.g., `Instructions.xlsx`, `Block_messages.xlsx`).

 ## **Adding a new language:**
 ### 1. Open the relevant `.xlsx` files